The Ichimoku cloud indicator looks complex when we first apply it to our technical charts as it has too many components.

 What does the Ichimoku cloud indicator tells you?

-This indicator tells us relevant information about the price movement of the stock in a glance.
+This indicator tells us relevant information about the price movement of the stock at a glance.

 When the price is above the cloud then the overall trend is bullish and when the price is below the cloud then the overall trend is bearish.